Kristoff-Harris/Blockchain-Security-Learning-Resources/Defcon-Blockchain-Village-2020-Keynote.md

 - Fees are very low or non-existent for a flash loan (due to limited time of loan), and you can have a huge amout of assets available to you
 - This breaks the assumption that if an attack is expensive enough to exploit, it's safe...
+- In the event that the transaction reverts, it's no big deal because the attacker can just return the funds

 ### Balancer